top of page

 A domain name is the address of your website that people type in the browser URL bar to visit your website.

-In simple terms, if your website was a house, then your domain name will be its address.
+In simple terms, if your website was a house, then your domain name would be its address.

 simonzaku.com is my domain.